EMoetez/Blog-Generator/BlogGenerator/Blog_Generator/README.md

 ## Database Schema
 The project uses a PostgreSQL database with the following schema:

  - **Users:**

-    id: Integer (Primary Key)
+    - id: Integer (Primary Key)
-    username: String
+    - username: String
-    email: String
+    - email: String
-    password: String (Hashed)
+    - password: String (Hashed)
  - **Blogs:**

-    id: Integer (Primary Key)
+    - user: string (Primary Key)
+    - youtube_title: String
-    title: String
+    - youtube_link: String
-    content: Text
+    - generated_content: Text
-    author: Foreign Key (User)
-    created_at: DateTime
+    - created_at: DateTime
-    updated_at: DateTime

 ## API Endpoints

-    /api/generate-blog/: POST - Generate a blog from a YouTube URL /api/blogs/: GET - Retrieve all blogs for a user /api/blogs/<id>/: GET, PUT, DELETE - Retrieve, update, or delete a specific blog
+- /api/generate-blog/: POST - Generate a blog from a YouTube URL
+- /api/blogs/: GET - Retrieve all blogs for a user
+- /api/blogs/<id>/: GET, PUT, DELETE - Retrieve, update, or delete a specific blog

 ## Troubleshooting

-    Database Connection Errors: Ensure PostgreSQL is running and the DATABASE_URL is correctly configured in your .env file.
+- Database Connection Errors: Ensure PostgreSQL is running and the DATABASE_URL is correctly configured in your .env file.
-    API Errors: Check if your API keys for Assembly AI and Ollama are correctly set up and have sufficient quota.
+- API Errors: Check if your API keys for Assembly AI and Ollama are correctly set up and have sufficient quota.
-    Static Files Not Loading: Ensure you’ve run collectstatic in production.
+- Static Files Not Loading: Ensure you’ve run collectstatic in production.

-##Contribution
+## Contribution

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository, create a feature branch, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-##License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.